You are hereHome › Key Initiatives

 Implement Program of IT Rationalization

 IT Strategic Plan: Focusing on the Mission Domains of Teaching and Learning, Knowledge, Research, and Patient Care, the IT Council has been working with the Office of the CIO and campus leaders on setting campus-wide IT priorities and creating an IT strategy that meets the challenges we face as an institution.
-The IT Council has endorsed the plan as a 'well-informed stake in the ground' to participate and provoke campus discussion about positioning information technology at U-M. Campus community members will have opportunities for sharing their thoughts, ideas and feedback about the IT Strategic Plan during the 2013–2014 academic year.
+The IT Council has endorsed the plan as a "well-informed stake in the ground" to provoke campus discussion about positioning information technology at U-M. The next phase of this effort will focus on obtaining endorsement and approval from university executive officers on a multi-year investment roadmap, which will be used for long-term planning and prioritization of the university’s IT resources.

-Advanced Research Computing: This storage service will allow researchers to better optimize their computing throughput by having storage that can better keep up with rapidly increasing computation speeds.
-This storage solution will be part of an overall set of tiered storage offerings that meet a variety of performance and price points for researchers.
+Advanced Research Computing: High-speed storage allows researchers to better optimize their computing throughput by having storage that can better keep up with rapidly increasing computation speeds.
+The high-speed storage service is part of an overall set of tiered storage offerings that meet a variety of performance and price points for researchers.

 In addition to the University IT Priorities, each year the CIO also identifies specific priorities for Information and Technology Services (ITS), one of the University's IT shared-service providers that reports directly to the CIO.
-The following initiatives are the CIO/ITS unit goals for Fiscal Year 2014 (July 2013–June 2014):
+The following initiatives are the CIO/ITS unit goals for Fiscal Year 2015 (July 2014–June 2015):

 - Strategic Planning